 The best way to ensure your suede remains in excellent condition is to take preventive measures.
 One of these measures is to keep from using the shoe if there is even an off chance that it would be a wet day.
 You can also consider a suede waterproofing spray, like Kiwi’s Suede and Nubuck Waterproofer.

 This seal waterproofs your boot and should be applied to the boot once it has been cleaned and is fully dried.
 Look for a neutral color waterproof silicone-based spray for optimum results.
 Remember to first apply the spray on a small, barely visible area to test for change in color.
 Do not over-saturate with the spray, and brush right after in a single direction.
 Then keep to dry in a well ventilated room.

 Another key aspect of keeping suede safe involves its storage.
 Do not wrap in plastic bag.
 The fiber needs to breathe, and should be exposed to as much air as possible.
 Also make sure to store away from sunlight to prevent shrinkage or fading of the fiber.
 Stuff a carefully selected shoe tree into the shoe or boot to help keep them in shape.
 For long storage, wrap in tissue and store in a shoe box.

-Suede care is not half as impossible as its legend.
-Your suede boots may require extra care, but they also respond well to the right treatment.
+Cleaning suede is not half as impossible as its legend.
+Cleaning suede boots may require extra care, but they also respond well to the right treatment.
 So long as you protect them from water, clean them often and with the right materials, and store in fully aerated areas without the risk of moisture, you should do just fine.
-When the time comes, simply brush them up and put them on to give your ensemble a classic finish.
+When the time comes, simply brush your suede shoe and put it on to give your ensemble a classic finish.